biasedbit/curl-ios-build-scripts/README.md

 ## Building with HTTPS support via GnuTLS

-If you want to generated curl binary to have HTTPS support via GnuTLS (LGPL license), use the build scripts at `with-https-openssl/` folder.
+If you want the generated curl binary to have HTTPS support via GnuTLS (LGPL license), use the build scripts at `with-https-openssl/` folder.

 > **Note**
 > These scripts use GnuTLS 2.* rather than 3.*, since 3.* depends on libnettle which in turn depends on libgmp and I couldn't build libgmp for armvX

 - **Dependencies:** libgnutls, libgcrypt, libgpg-error
 - **Total binary size:** ~8.7MB (~900KB for libcurl.a, ~5.1MB for libgnutls.a, ~2.7MB for libgcrypt.a, ~40K for libgpg-error.a)

+---

+## Using on your project

+After you've compiled the project, all you need to do is include the generated *.a files (either on `lib/`, `lib-i386/` or `lib-no-i386/`, depending on which you want to use) and the *.h files at `include/`.

+When you add the files to the Xcode project, Xcode will automatically add the *.a files to the link build stage, i.e. you just need to add the *.a and *.h files to your project and it'll all work.

+> **Note**
+> The directories above are relative to the directory of the build branch you chose: `without-https`, `with-https-openssl` or `with-https-gnutls`

 ---